 Cantaloupe: Storing, Health Benefits & Fun factsadmin

 Want to control your weight?
 Eat cantaloupe!
-Potassium-rich cantaloupe has shown to reduce the risk of high blood pressure and stroke.
-It contains a relatively high amount of water, fiber, and low in calories.
+Potassium-rich cantaloupe has been shown to reduce the risk of high blood pressure and stroke.
+It contains a relatively high amount of water, fiber, and is low in calories.

 How to pick a cantaloupe

 A true cantaloupe has more of a warty, rough skin and can be as small as a softball and as large as a volleyball.

 It’s recommended to keep whole melons out of the refrigerator, especially if it needs a few days to ripen.
 It’s advised to wash the exterior under running water just before eating as melons have a tendency to mold.
 Store any leftover cut melon in a container in the refrigerator without the rind to minimize the risk of cross-contamination.